 You may be moved over to UC if you have a change in your circumstances which would require you to make a new claim for one of the benefits that UC is replacing.

-However, if your circumstances remain the same, you may not be moved to UC until between November 2020 and September 2024.
+However, if your circumstances remain the same, you may not be moved to UC until between 2022 and late 2026.
 The Department for Work and Pensions (DWP) will write to people to ask them to change their claims.
-At the moment, not much else is known about this 'managed migration' process and the dates for its introduction may change/
+At the moment, not much else is known about this 'managed migration' process and the dates for its introduction may change.

 Basic conditions for claiming Universal Credit